rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   </div>
 </div>

 The Firebase website doesn't make it easy to find this page.
 Since it's moved around with every iteration of the website, I cannot give you any clear advice where to find it on your dashboard.
-But it is somewhere there!
-Take it as opportunity to get to know your Firebase project dashboard while searching for this mysterious configuration.
+But it is there, somewhere!
+Take it as an opportunity to get to know your Firebase project dashboard while searching for this mysterious configuration. :)

 That's it for the Firebase website setup.
 Now you can return to your application in your editor to add the Firebase configuration.
-Therefore, create a couple of files in a new dedicated Firebase folder.
+So, create a couple of files in a new dedicated Firebase folder.

 From *src/* folder: